Form a Public Benefit Corporation Now

 How to Maintain Compliance in a Delaware PBC

-- The Board of Directors must furnish a Benefit Report every other year (at least) to the shareholders, which is assessed by a neutral, third-party standard; this report must include:
+- The Board of Directors must furnish a Benefit Report every other year (at least) to the shareholders.
+In Delaware, a Public Benefit Corporation’s board of directors is not required to make its Benefit Report public, although it may do so; this Benefit Report must include:

-- How progress in achieving the goal(s) was measured
+- How progress in achieving the goal(s) is measured;

 - Maintain a Delaware Registered Agent